This seems like an appropriate time to speculate about what will be in Garmin’s Fenix 6 (six) which we should be able to buy in 2019.

 It’s likely there will be increased onboard storage for music files and maps/map layers

-Mapping on a CIQ ‘MAP’ app has the potential to crash the Fenix 6 very easily.
+Mapping on a 3rd party CIQ ‘MAP’ app has the potential to crash the Fenix 6 very easily.
 Errant CIQ apps are somewhat of a risk and, in the past, you can certainly see on many Garmin watches that CIQ apps slow them down.
 If you couple this with Garmin only providing just enough CPU/memory for the watch then a costly, but sensible, route for Garmin will be to soup up and future-proof the Fenix 6…but they probably won’t.

 There might be some element of voice control…but I doubt it.